wunnle/wunnle.com/src/posts/edit-css-variables-with-js/index.md

 <br>

-This is especially useful when you need to tie some style properties to event listeners, like setting the position of element to current mouse position.
-See this example on codepen:
+This is especially useful when you need to tie some style properties to event listeners, like setting the position of an element to current cursor position.
+See this example on codepen which brings everything together:

 https://codepen.io/wunnle/pen/vYOBOPE?editors=0110